open-mmlab/mmengine/docs/en/migration/hook.md

 ## Introduction

-Due to the development of our architecture design and increasing user demands, existing hook mount points in MMCV are insufficient for the needs.
-Hence, we redesigned the mount points in MMEngine, and the functions of hooks are adjusted accordingly.
-Before your migration, it will help a lot to read the tutorial [Hook Design](../design/hook.md).
+Due to the upgrade of our architecture design and the continuous increase of user demands, existing hook mount points in MMCV can no longer meet the requirements.
+Hence, we redesigned the mount points in MMEngine, and the functions of hooks were adjusted accordingly.
+It will help a lot to read the tutorial [Hook Design](../design/hook.md) before your migration.

-This tutorial compares the difference in function, mount point, usage and implementation between the hooks from [MMCV v1.6.0](https://github.com/open-mmlab/mmcv/tree/v1.6.0) and [MMEngine v0.5.0](https://github.com/open-mmlab/mmengine/tree/v0.5.0).
+This tutorial compares the difference in function, mount point, usage and implementation between [MMCV v1.6.0](https://github.com/open-mmlab/mmcv/tree/v1.6.0) and [MMEngine v0.5.0](https://github.com/open-mmlab/mmengine/tree/v0.5.0).

 ## Function Comparison